Liinkiing/next-ts-starter/README.md

 $ yarn start
 # launch Next start script

+$ yarn test
+# launch test suite

+$ yarn ts:check
+# check TypeScript

+$ yarn lint
+# run ESLint
 ```

 ## Next config

 It comes already configured with some nice plugin.
 You can see in `next.config.js` what is
 used.
 In short, it allows support of importing images files and fonts within webpack.
-It also comes with **NProgress** support, by default so it shows a small loading bar in top of
+It also comes with **NProgress** support by default, so it shows a small loading bar in top of
 the page when loading.
 You can find the component in `~/components/NProgress.tsx`, and it is used in the
 custom `_app.tsx`